ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
   caption: "Yet another COVID-19 dashboard.
-But I love it because it's mine"
+It may not be very insightful, but I love it because it's mine"
   focal_point: ""
   preview_only: false
   placement: 2